nightbot/docs/commands/commercial.md

 `duration` is the length you want the commercial to run for.
 The duration can be `30`, `60`, `90`, `120`, `150`or `180` seconds.

-`[silent]` is an optional value that will hide the Nightbot response, particularity for use in Timers.
+`[silent]` is an optional value that will hide the Nightbot response, particularly for use in Timers.

 ### Examples